 1. Optimize Cash Flow and Business Efficiency

-No matter what type of business you own, it’s critical to generate a steady cash flow from your products or services.
-The process used to gather these funds directly impacts money coming in and out of your business.
 By using COF payments, you can use customers’ stored payment credentials on file to set up automatic recurring payments, create flexible payment tiers, update subscriptions, and more.

 2. Save Time

-Managing payments is one of the many tasks required to run a successful business.
-If you offer a wide range of products or services and have hundreds to thousands of customers, it can quickly become overwhelming to ask for customers’ credit or debit card information before or after receiving a service or product.
-This is also frustrating for customers, especially when they use the same payment method.
-To help save businesses time, they can offer card-on-file transactions and thus, avoid chasing down people to collect payments.
-With extra time saved, companies can focus their time and energy on their goals, such as gaining new customers, developing new products or services, and achieving sustainable growth.
+To help save businesses time, they can offer card-on-file transactions and, thus, avoid chasing down people to collect payments.
+With extra time saved, companies can focus their time and energy on gaining new customers, developing new products or services, and achieving sustainable growth.

 3. Improve Customer Checkout and Payment Experiences